perebaj/jjhandbook/work/birdie.md

 - Instrumentation, metrics, logging, and alerts are essential components of any serious system.
 Experienced and serious engineers know how to implement these effectively.
 - Even though I have chosen to stay in this role this quarter, I do not enjoy it.
 I want to be a complete software designer(because of that I put myself in this position), but focus on solve problems that teams don't wanna give a fuck, it's not a thing that I like
 - Python it's not a good option for serious distributed systems, enterprises, all...
+- Async is the pure gold of software development.
+I hope I never get into a Daily again
+    > "...the mere consciousness of an engagement will sometimes worry a whole day." – Charles Dickens

 # Quarte 2 2023